abe-frickelbude/spring-workshop-2019/presentation/slides/08-testing/08-04-bean-mocks.md

 ##### Spring Boot bean mocks

 * SpringBoot provides a convenient ``@MockBean`` annotation
-* Such mocks replace already declared beans in an app context
+* Mocks replace already declared beans in an app context
 * Can still specify mock behavior if desired
 * Can be used to selectively "disable" specific components